 The Ontario Insurance Act sets out various deadlines for when a lawsuit must be started for compensation arising from an injury.
 These are referred to as limitation periods.

-For a car accident claim, you generally have two years from the date on which the accident occurred to commence a claim.
+For an Ottawa car accident claim, you generally have two years from the date on which the accident occurred to commence a claim.
 If you attempt to start your claim after this deadline, the court may decide that you are out of time to commence a claim and dismiss your claim.

 What if you did not know how serious your injuries were until months or years after the car accident?